kklmn/ParSeq/README.md

 Main features
 -------------

--  ParSeq allows creating analysis pipelines as lightweight modules.
+-  ParSeq allows creating analysis pipelines as lightweight Python packages.

 -  Flexible use of screen area by detachable/dockable transformation nodes (parts of analysis pipeline).